No Man's Sky: Promotion and marketing

 No Man's Sky was revealed at the VGX Awards in December 2013, and subsequently gained significant attention from the gaming press.
 Hello Games sought help from a publisher and got the interest of Sony Interactive Entertainment (then Sony Computer Entertainment).
 Sony offered to provide development funding but Hello Games only requested financial assistance for promotion and publication.
 Sony presented the game at their media event during Electronic Entertainment Expo 2014 (E3); until that point, no independently developed game has been demonstrated during these centre-stage events.

 Rumors circulated in the lead-up to the 2015 Paris Games Week in October 2015 that No Man's Sky would be released alongside Sony's press conference, but Murray and Sony denied these rumours.
 Instead, Sony used their press conference to announce the game's expected release in June 2016 for the PlayStation 4.

-The game's scheduled release during the week of 21 June 2016 was announced in March 2016, along with the onset of pre-orders for both PlayStation 4 and Windows versions.
+The game's scheduled release during the week of 21 June 2016 was announced in March 2016, along with the onset of preorders for both PlayStation 4 and Windows versions.
 Hello Games also announced that the PlayStation 4 version would also be available in both a standard and "Limited Edition" retail release, published by Sony, alongside the digital version.
 About a month before this planned release, Sony and Hello Games announced that the game would be delayed until August 2016, with Murray opting to use the few extra weeks as "some key moments needed extra polish to bring them up to our standards".
 Hello Games opted not to present at the Electronic Entertainment Expo 2016 in June 2016 so as to devote more time to polishing the game, with Murray noting that due to the structure of the game, "we get one shot to make this game and we can't mess it up."
 The game had gone gold on 7 July 2016, and was released on 9 August 2016.